Oleg Butovsky, Ph.D.

 3) generation of transgenic mice to target microglia and myeloid brain infiltrates;

 1) investigation of environmental cues, early life stress, and the genetic factor APOE4 associated with development of AD;

 2) developing a novel transgenic mouse model to target MGnD-microglia;

 3) replacing microglia carrying major AD risk factors with functional microglia utilizing iPSCs;

 4) reprogramming human blood monocytes into microglia-like cells to restore microglial functions;

 5) modulating and restoring functional crosstalk between microglia-monocyte and microglia-adaptive immunity in neuroinflammation;

-6) identification of immune cell-based biomarkers predictive of ALS progression.
+6) identification of immune cell-based biomarkers predictive of ALS, Alzheimer’s disease (AD) and Multiple sclerosis (MS) progression.